Mac McGuire: Storylines

-Mac is twice married, first to Julia Parsons (Diane Keen) in 1968, to whom he had three children: sons Patrick (Alan McKenna) and Liam (Tim Matthews), as well as daughter Samantha.
-This marriage breaks down after Mac has an affair with a drug sales representative.
-In the early 1990s, Mac marries Kate (Maggie Cronin), with whom he has one son, Ciaran, in 2001.
-In the second series, Mac is accused of helping receptionist Joanna Helm’s terminally ill grandmother to die.
-Mac is arrested, and there is a trial.
-Fortunately, Mac is acquitted.
-Unbeknownst to the staff, Mac is aware that it is in fact Joanna who helped her grandmother to die.
+Mac is twice married, first to Julia Parsons (Diane Keen) in his backstory, with whom he had three children: sons Patrick (Alan McKenna) and Liam (Tim Matthews), as well as a daughter, Sam McGuire (Louise Howells).
+Their marriage breaks down after Mac has an affair with a drug sales representative.
+Later in his backstory, Mac marries Kate (Maggie Cronin), with whom he has one son, Ciaran, in 2001.
+They have a slightly rocky marriage due to Kate’s occasional jealousy and the pair disagreeing over having a child of their own.
+Mac is particularly close to Helen Thompson (Corrinne Wicks), who he regularly confides in and she looks up to Mac.